Open water swimming at the 2025 World Aquatics Championships – Men's 3 km knockout sprint

-The men's 3 km knockout sprints competition at the 2025 World Aquatics Championships was held on 19 July 2025.
+The men's 3 km knockout sprints competition at the 2025 World Aquatics Championships was held on 19 July 2025 off the coast of Palawan Beach, Sentosa.
 It was the first time this event was held at the World Championships.

-Germany's Florian Wellbrock won all three rounds to win gold, while Hungary's Dávid Betlehem won silver and France's Marc-Antoine Olivier won bronze.
+Germany's Florian Wellbrock was the favourite to win the event.
+He won all three rounds to win gold, while Hungary's Dávid Betlehem won silver and France's Marc-Antoine Olivier won bronze.
 Wellbrock's win made him the first athlete to win three open water swimming golds at a World Championships.
 The athletes generally said they enjoyed the new racing format.

 Event description

 The event featured three rounds of swimming in the open water – the heats, semifinal and final.
 The slower swimmers were eliminated after each round.

 The heats consisted of two 1500-metre races, and the top ten finishers of each race qualified for the semifinal.
 The semifinal consisted of a single 1000-metre race, from which the top ten finishers qualified for the final.
 The final was a 500-metre sprint which determined the finishing positions.
-Each round consisted of a single four-corner loop, which was sized according to the distance of the round.
+Each round consisted of a single four-corner loop.
+The loop was sized according to the distance of the round.
+(Note: For example, in the second round, the four-corner loop was 1000 m long.)
+The event took place off the coast of Palawan Beach, Sentosa.

 Background

+Germany's Florian Wellbrock was the favourite to win the event, having recorded the fastest pool 1500 m time of 2025.
+Wellbrock was also the winner of the 10 km and 5 km events earlier in the Championships.
+Hungary's Kristóf Rasovszky, the 10 km Olympic champion, won the event at the European Championships earlier in the year, while Germany's Oliver Klemet and Hungary's Dávid Betlehem had won the event at stops of the 2025 World Cup.
+Also in contention were France's Logan Fontaine and Marc-Antoine Olivier, and Italy's Matteo Diodato.

 This was the first time this event was held at the World Aquatics Championships.
+The event was first seen at the 2024 World Junior Open Water Championships.
+It had also taken place at the 2025 European Open Water Championships and at two of the stops of the 2025 Open Water Swimming World Cup.